 This is an eye-opener to people who think all breeders make beaucoup money by breeding dogs.
 People want quality, healthy, pleasant, pretty dogs with longevity.
 BUT, they do not want to pay anything for it.

-Whether it is a show potential puppy or a loving pet you are getting, the same love, attention, breeding quality, and expenses are put into it.
+Whether you are getting a show potential puppy or a pet puppy, you are getting the same love, attention, breeding quality, and training.
+The same expenses are put into each puppy.

-This shows a lot, but not all, of the expenses that go into breeding a litter… when done responsibly.
+This shows a lot, but not all, of the expenses that go into breeding a litter… if done responsibly.
 If a dogue is being sold cheap… do yourself a favor and find out why.
+You may be getting a puppy for less upfront cost, chances are it will cost you more in the long run.

 —–